 Qalas of Karakalpakstan

-The desert fortresses of ancient Khorezm rest mostly in Karakalpakstan.
-On southeast part of the Karakalpakstan deserts are dotted some old ruined fortresses, called Kala also written as Qala means Fortress.
-The Kyzylkum Desert was not always so dry before as the early centuries this was fertile agricultural land, preserving the stable and centralized kingdom of Khorezm.
-Perhaps after viewing it may be hard to believe that the desert steppes of Khorezm were once a densely populated marshland stalked by tigers, traversed by boats, and inhabited by Messagetae Scythians.
-The Messagetae, Great Scythian nomads, held power by the sixth century BC.
+The Kyzylkum Desert was not always so dry before as during the earlier centuries about 2000 years ago this was fertile agricultural land, preserving the stable and centralized kingdom of Khorezm.
+It may be hard to believe nowadays though that the desert steppes of Khorezm were once a densely populated marshland stalked by tigers, traversed by boats, and inhabited by Messagetae Scythians.
+The Messagetae, Great Scythian nomads, held power here from the sixth century BC.
 These horseback archers practiced a form of group marriage and killed off elders to de-burden the tribe.
 Their finest victory came in 529 BC with the death of the Persian emperor Cyrus the Great.

-Thousands of years back the Amu Darya river did flow into the Caspian Sea but not to the Aral Sea.
-During the next millennium BC, it shifted direction and head into the Aral Sea.
-It then sprayed a region that became fertile and increasingly populated, during the first millennium AD.
-Consequently, during this period the largest of the Kalas has been built to control the region and protect the agricultural settlements from nomad raids.
-Some may have been fortified residences, other military barracks.
-However, by the end of the 9th century AD, the Amu Daria changed course again, still flowing into the Aral Sea, forcing the population to leave some areas for lack of irrigation water.
-Numerous kalas had to be abandoned and the land around them became a desert.
+Thousands of years back the Amu Darya river flowed into the Caspian Sea instead of the Aral Sea.
+During the millennium BC, it shifted direction and head into the Aral Sea.
+It then sprayed this region with water and it became fertile and increasingly populated, during the first millennium AD.
+The largest of the Karakalpakstan fortresses have been built during this era to control the region and protect the agricultural settlements from nomad raids.

 As the Amu Darya forced its way into the Aral Sea, the region slowly drained and dried.
 Irrigation canals became fragile desert lifelines controlled by feudal lords, vulnerable to nomadic incursions and tribal war.
 Whenever irrigation canals were damaged, stranded cities withered and died, leaving skeletons of past glory strewn in the desert like the watermarks of high tide.
-The area’s traditional name, Elliq Qala (the 50 fortresses), gives a stark indication of what lies beneath the desert sands, and UNESCO and local tour companies have worked closely to develop the itinerary they call “The Golden Ring of Ancient Khorezm’.
+Khorezm fortresses or Elliq Qala in the Uzbek language have been on the UNESCO tentative list since 2008.

-The largest of them served their purpose successfully until the 13s century, before the capture of the country by the army of Chigis Khan.
-The residents of the country was mainly killed or captured, towns destroyed, economy ruined and the fortresses were abandoned.
-During the Soviet times archeologists got interested in fortresses, partly excavated and cleared them, the most valuable finds were taken to museums and the ruins were left alone again.
+The largest of them served their purpose successfully until the 13th century when Chingis Khan razed and captured the region.
+The residents of the area were mainly killed or captured, towns destroyed, economy ruined and the fortresses abandoned.
+During the Soviet times, archaeologists got interested in fortresses, partly excavated and cleared them and the most valuable findings were taken to Russian museums and the ruins were left alone again.
+During the last 20 years, after the independence of Uzbekistan, the ruins have again gotten some attention and some of them have been even restored.

 Anka-Kala / Angka Kala